kaltura/playkit-js-plugin-example/docs/guide.md

   <script src="./playkit-plugin-example.js"></script>
 ```

-Add the plugin-example to the player config under the plugins section along with the rest of plugins.
+Add the plugin-example to the player config under the plugins section.

 ```js
     const config = {